Reichenstein Castle (Arlesheim)

 Reichenstein Castle (Burg Reichenstein) is a castle in the municipality of Arlesheim in the canton of Basel-Land in Switzerland.
 It is a Swiss heritage site of national significance.

 It is one of four castles on a slope called Birseck that confines the plain of the Birs river and is the sister castle to Birseck Castle.

 1245-1813 the castle was a property of the Swiss noble family Reich von Reichenstein.
-This family hold also the Château de Landskron (France) and Inzlingen Castle (Germany).
+This family also holds the Château de Landskron (France) and Inzlingen Castle (Germany).